 Wedding ring found on carrot after 16 years

-A woman has miraculously found her white gold wedding ring on a carrot in her garden – 16 years after it disappeared.
+A woman has astonishingly discovered her white gold wedding ring on a carrot in her garden – 16 years after it went missing.

-Paahlsson had given up hope of finding it until October this year, when she was picking carrots in her garden and suddenly found the ring around one of the vegetables.
+Paahlsson had nearly lost hope until October of this year, when she was harvesting carrots in her garden and unexpectedly found the ring encircling one of the veggies.

-The family said the only explanation is that the ring must have fallen into the sink in 1995 and been mixed with potato peels that were later composted or fed to the sheep, because the soil in the garden is made from composted vegetables and sheep dung.
+According to the family, the only plausible explanation is that the ring must have slipped into the sink in 1995 and mixed with potato peels which were later composted or given to the sheep, as the garden soil comprises composted vegetables and sheep dung.

+Although the ring no longer fits Paahlsson, she intends to have it resized.
 “I had given up hope.
-Now that I have found the ring again I want to be able to use it,” she told Swedish newspaper Dagens Nyheter.
+Now that I have found the ring again I want to be able to use it,” she shared with the Swedish newspaper Dagens Nyheter.

 by John Jackson